 - P442 'Reporting chargeable volumes for exempt and licensed supply'.
-There is currently no process in the BSC for the allocation of Supplier volumes to EMRS, where a portion should be from exempt supply and another portion should be from licensable supply.
+There is currently no process in the BSC for the allocation of Supplier volumes to EMRS, where a portion should be from exempt supply and another portion should be from licensed supply.
 P442 proposes that a new third-party agent service be created to calculate licensed and exempt supply, and submit them to BSC Systems.
 The main benefit of this proposal is to allow exempt supply to be treated correctly in terms of EMR levies.
 However, alternative solutions have been put forward which would also encourage renewable generation and more efficient peer-to-peer trading.
-We anticipate that the Panel will make a recommendation to Ofgem for a decision by March 2024. - P455 'On-Site Aggregation as a method to facilitate Third Party Access'.
+The Panel recommended to Ofgem in February 2024 that the P442 alternative proposal is approved. - P455 'On-Site Aggregation as a method to facilitate Third Party Access'.
 The proposal would establish a more cost effective and efficient method for delivering Third Party Access to private networks including households and small businesses.
 It would do this by enabling aggregated meter data from sub meters on private networks to be submitted into Settlement in lieu of data from Settlement meters installed at the Boundary Point.
 The benefits from this change include making it easier for customers on private networks to switch supplier.
-The Panel is expected to make a recommendation to Ofgem on this in February 2024. - P459 'Allowing different Supplier Agents to be appointed to Import and Export MSIDs'.
+The Panel is expected to make a recommendation to Ofgem on this in May 2024. - P459 'Allowing different Supplier Agents to be appointed to Import and Export MSIDs'.
 P459 would allow Suppliers to appoint different Supplier Agents for Import and Export Metering System Identifiers (MSIDs) where Data Communications Company (DCC) adopted smart meters are installed.
 Being able to appoint different Supplier Agents removes barriers preventing the use of Export MSIDs for small-scale microgeneration.
 The benefits include reduced costs for Suppliers which allows them to offer higher prices to customers for export electricity.